 Overview of MaineCare’s Consumer Directed Attendant Services

-Maine’s Consumer Directed Attendant Services Program provides in-home personal care assistance for chronically or permanently disabled adults and seniors.
+Maine’s Consumer Directed Attendant Services Program provides in-home personal care assistance for adults and seniors who are chronically or permanently disabled.
 The term, “disabled” is used loosely, as eligibility is not determined based on specific diagnoses, but rather, it is based on functional need for assistance.
 This means that a senior could potentially have arthritis or another age related issue and be eligible.
 Consumer Directed Attendant Services are intended to assist program participants in living independently in their homes.
 Activities with which one might receive assistance include bathing, personal hygiene, dressing, mobility, preparing meals, laundry, and light housecleaning.
 Furthermore, assistance with health maintenance activities, like ostomy care, medication administration, and catheterization may be provided.

 Program participants can live in their own home or that of a loved one.
 They cannot live in an adult family care home (adult foster care home) or an assisted living residence.